-By helping your child with homework you not only improve his or her chances of achievement in school and in life, but you can help to develop your child’s confidence, self-discipline and sense of responsibility.
+By helping your child with home learning you not only improve his or her chances of achievement in school and in life, but you can help to develop your child’s confidence, self-discipline and sense of responsibility.

-Parents who take an interest in their children’s homework have a better knowledge of their education.
+Parents who take an interest in their children’s home learning have a better knowledge of their education.
 Additionally, children who are able to complete assignments successfully are likely to develop a good working attitude.

 At Nine Mile Ride Primary School our aim is for pupils to become independent and take individual responsibility for learning.